George Caleb Bingham: The Verdict of the People

 The last painting of Bingham's Election Series, The Verdict of the People, tells the end of the story represented in the series.
 Within this painting, Bingham hid several political motives and ideas similar to the rest of the Election Series.
 Completed in 1854, the work covered issues of slavery, temperance, and a representative government, subjects that had gone from a local to a national level.
 During the early 1850s, the temperance movement grew and more states were abolishing alcohol.
 A book by Herman Humphrey, titled Parallel between Intemperance and Slavery, associated the cause of anti-slavery to that of temperance.
 Bingham showed his view on intemperance and slavery by painting a banner that said, "Freedom for Virtue[,] Restriction for Vice."
 The banner referred to temperance by saying that the vice and alcohol would need to be restricted for the people to be free.
 The banner then references Bingham's ideas of slavery by using the connection of the temperance movement and the anti-slavery movement to show that Bingham thought negatively about slavery and shared that view with intemperance.

-Bingham Bicentennial 2011

-The George Caleb Bingham Catalogue Raisonné Supplement Of Paintings & Drawings was begun in 2005, directed and edited by art historian Fred R. Kline with initial advisory board members Paul Nagel and William Kloss.
-At the Bingham Bicentennial, ten newly discovered paintings were announced by the GCBCRS; as of June 2015, the GCBCRS has added 23 paintings to Bingham's body of work.
-The paintings exhibited, catalogued, and illustrated online include: Horse Thief (a political allegory posing the question of U.S. Constitutional law versus Vigilantism in the Western regions of the U.S.), Baiting the Hook (Bingham's first river genre), Young Fisherman, Hudson River Palisades (Bingham's only known Hudson River painting); and portraits including Colin Dunlop & His Dog, Lewis Allen Dicken Crenshaw, Fanny Smith Crenshaw, Frederick Moss Prewitt, Civil War Lt.
-Col. Levi Pritchard (Bingham's largest portrait at 80 inches high), Charles Chilton, Samuel Chilton, Thomas B. Hudson, Missouri Steamboat Capt.
+Charles Chilton, Samuel Chilton, Thomas B. Hudson, Missouri Steamboat Capt.
 Joseph Kinney and Martha Lykins, a previously unidentified woman who has now been recognized as Bingham's third wife, painted years before their marriage.

-The GCBCRS is built upon and continues E. Maurice Bloch's authoritative George Caleb Bingham Catalogue Raisonné of paintings and drawings, begun in the 1940s, which includes Bingham's known paintings up to 1986 (Bloch died in 1989).
-All 23 paintings authenticated by the GCBCRS Committee were unknown to Bloch.
-Nearly all Bingham's over 500 recorded paintings (460 are portraits) are unsigned, including famous ones such as Fur Traders Descending the Missouri, The Emigration of Daniel Boone, and The County Election.
-Bingham neglected record keeping and signing, allowing scores of paintings to remain unidentified.
-The GCBCRS is sponsored by Rachael Cozad Fine Art in Kansas City with publication in book form planned for the near future.